Vincent Martella

-Vincent Michael Martella (born October 15, 1992) is an American actor.
-He is best known for his role as Greg Wuliger on the UPN/CW series Everybody Hates Chris (2005-2009).
-Martella is also known for providing the voice of Phineas Flynn on the Disney Channel animated series Phineas and Ferb (2007–2015; 2025–present), and for playing Hope Estheim in the 2010 video game Final Fantasy XIII and its sequels Final Fantasy XIII-2 (2011) and Lightning Returns: Final Fantasy XIII (2013).
+Vincent Michael Martella (born October 15, 1992) is an American actor and singer.
+He is best known for providing the voice of Phineas Flynn on the Disney Channel animated series Phineas and Ferb (2007–2015; 2025–present).
+Martella is also known for his role as Greg Wuliger on the UPN/CW series Everybody Hates Chris (2005–2009), and for playing Hope Estheim in the 2010 video game Final Fantasy XIII and its sequels Final Fantasy XIII-2 (2011) and Lightning Returns: Final Fantasy XIII (2013).

 Early life

 Martella was born in Rochester, New York, the son of Donna and Michael Martella, and is of Italian descent.
 His father owns Captain Tony's, a chain of pizzerias.
 During his childhood, he moved to DeLand, Florida.
 Martella got into acting after a teacher recommended he get into acting classes.
 He graduated from DeLand High School in 2011 and studied for an online degree in business through the University of Florida.